Immiscible two-phase flow in porous media: a statistical mechanics approach: Introduction

 The generalized Darcy equations are

-Here $K$ is the permeability of the porous medium and $\phi$ its porosity, both being properties of the solid matrix and not the fluids.
+Here $K$ is the permeability of the porous medium, a quantity measuring the conductivity of the porous medium with respect to the flow of a single fluid.
+The porosity $\phi$ is the pore volume of an representative elementary volume divided by its volume.
+Both $K$ and $\phi$ are properties of the solid matrix and not the fluids.
 The two parameters $k_{rw}$ and $k_{rn}$ are the relative permeabilities.
 They reduce the effective permeability of the fluids due to the presence of the other fluid.

 The central assumption in relative permeability theory is that the three parameters $p_c$, $k_{rw}$ and $k_{rn}$ only depend on the saturation $S_w$: $p_c=p_c(S_w)$, $k_{rw}=k_{rw}(S_w)$ and $k_{rn}=k_{rn}(S_w)$.